dovecot/documentation/source/configuration_manual/dovemon.rst

 - Default: ``False``
 - Values: :ref:`dovemon_boolean`

 Perform IMAP select check in polls.
+If enabled, inbox folder is selected and command success/failure is checked.
 (applicable when :ref:`setting-dovemon_poll_imap` is enabled)